 “The stone is quite resilient, so it is a wonderful alternative to a diamond as far as durability,” McCawley says.
 Kanary adds that it is a 7.5-8 on the Mohs scale (for comparison, a diamond is a 10), which makes it suitable for everyday wear.
 However, a diamond is still more durable as it's the hardest gemstone.
 “Diamonds have a higher refractive index, which means they reflect light more, providing the brilliant sparkle that people love,” Kanary says.

 What to Look for in an Aquamarine Ring

+- What cut provides the best look?
 For maximum sparkle, McCawley recommends looking for a cut graded as excellent.
 “While most faceted aquamarines are free from visible inclusions, have your jeweler help you select a stone that has even color and is ‘eye-clean,’ meaning that flaws aren’t visible to the naked eye,” she adds.
 Kanary also says to ask if the gemstone has been treated to enhance its color or clarity if that’s something that’s important to you.

+- What metal pairs best with aquamarine?
 Aquamarine can mix well with any metal, although some metals may enhance the features while some may provide a contrast.
 “White gold will bring out the coolness, while yellow gold is generally warmer and will balance out the aquamarine,” says Kanary.
 Opt for white gold for more blue-toned stones and yellow gold for more green stones.

-How to Care for Your Aquamarine Ring
+How to Care for an Aquamarine Ring

 Since you’re wearing it every day, you’ll also want to do a deep, more thorough clean every six months or so.
 Kanary says, “A deep hydroponic clean and checking of the prongs to ensure your aquamarine is still securely set is highly recommended at this twice-annual cleaning.”